-Ban the use of Compound 1080 before any more pets are poisoned
+End the use of Compound 1080 before any more vulnerable animals are poisoned.

-Compound 1080 is so dangerous, the FBI considers it "most likely to be used by terrorists or for malicious intent."
+Compound 1080 is so dangerous, the FBI considers it "most likely to be used by terrorists or for malicious intent1."

-Small dosages of sodium fluoroacetate have been integrated into the collars of livestock, which are then punctured when coyotes or other predators attack, killing both the coyote and the livestock .
-And when pets or other species come across the carcass, the results can be tragic.
+Small dosages of sodium fluoroacetate have been integrated into the collars of livestock, which are then punctured when coyotes or other predators attack, killing both the coyote and the livestock3.
+And when badgers, bears, bobcats, birds or other species come across the carcass, the results can be tragic.

 President Richard M. Nixon banned the use of Compound 1080 and other poisons in 1972, but the EPA granted usage of the poison in livestock protection collars in 1985.
 Today, the U.S. Department of Agriculture, Animal and Plant Health Inspection Service, and Wildlife Services departments regulate the usage of sodium fluoroacetate.

-While it's made in a small plant in the United States , the deadly reach of Compound 1080 is broad and indiscriminate.
-Along with sodium cyanide- filled M-44 devices, Compound 1080 contributes to the deaths of 37 animals a day , both those labeled "pests" and non-target animals.
+While it's made in a small plant in the United States, the deadly reach of Compound 1080 is broad and indiscriminate.
+Along with sodium cyanide- filled M-44 devices, Compound 1080 contributes to the deaths of 37 animals a day5, both those labeled "pests" and non-target animals.

 Compound 1080 is a deadly and dangerous poison, and shouldn't be used in the United States.
-Sign to tell the U.S. Environmental Protection Agency and the U.S. Fish and Wildlife Service to ban Compound 1080 and protect animals everywhere!
+Sign the petition and tell the U.S. Environmental Protection Agency and the U.S. Fish and Wildlife Service to ban Compound 1080 and protect animals everywhere!